Cairns Airport Redevelopment Project, Queensland, Australia

 • New airline and administration office facilities and airline lounges as well as enhanced retail and commercial opportunities for airport tenancies.

-There will also be the replacement of three aerobridges and ramps and the addition of two new aerobridges.
-In addition, the aircraft parking aprons will be widened and the airside roadways relocated.
+Three aerobridges and ramps were replaced and two new aerobridges were added.
+In addition, the aircraft parking aprons were widened and the airside roadways relocated.

 Ecologically sustainable development features incorporated into the redevelopment include the selection of materials that are energy efficient and require minimal ongoing maintenance.
 The airport is working with a sustainable design retail fit-out guideline with minimum requirements for material selection to avoid the use of rainforest timbers and ensure use of energy-efficient lighting and water-reduction fittings.